Impact-Site-Verification: 20d348a4-134d-4fc5-af22-53bbab90616d

 Can soft starters reduce surge watts?

-Should I add all surges together?
+Should I add all surges together when sizing a generator?

 Why does my generator trip only when the compressor starts?